xiehb-evolution/hybrid-effects/README.md

 - **Inbreeding depression**: λ < 33.5 and Fst < 0.095 (large effects in weakly differentiated regions)
 - **Hybrid depression**: λ < 33.5 and Fst > 0.285 (large effects in highly differentiated regions)

-The sex-specific patterns of genomic variation were further investigated by analyzing lambda parameters separately for males and females across different levels of population differentiation (FST).
-The genomic windows were grouped into bins according to their FST values, and lambda values from exponential distributions were calculated independently for each sex within each FST bin.
-This approach allowed for the examination of how genetic divergence between populations affects male and female genomes differently.
-The following figure demonstrates the sex-specific lambda variation across the FST gradient, revealing distinct patterns between males and females.
-LOESS regression curves with 95% confidence intervals show that while both sexes exhibit smooth trends in lambda values, they differ significantly in their magnitude and directional responses to increasing genetic differentiation.
-The analysis reveals important insights into sex-biased evolutionary processes under varying levels of population structure.
+### 4.5 Sex difference in hybrid effect variation

+The λ values were calculated independently for F2 males and females to reveal the sex difference in the hybrid effect variation.
+The constitutively lower λ values across different bins pinpoint an evolutionary inferior position of females in the hybridization.
+The following figure shows the sex difference in the distribution of the λ parameters.
 The R script is provided in the file "figure2.R".

 ![image](https://github.com/xiehb-evolution/hybrid-effects/blob/main/tmp/figure2_A.jpg)

-### 4.5 Database implementation and quality control
+### 4.6 Database implementation and quality control

 All data was integrated into MySQL databases using the following workflow: